 If you are a general contractor, urban designer, or architect, you’ll love the ease and accuracy of Scan Essentials.
 Check out the perks you’ll get to take advantage of in your workflow with Scan Essentials:

 - Importing and viewing point clouds from terrestrial scans, mobile mapping, and drones within SketchUp

 - Modeling directly on the point cloud

 - Comparison capabilities using your 3D model & point cloud

 - Ability to change point cloud transparency, change the selection priority, and create section views

 More of a visual learner?
 Check out this demo.

 To get started using this in your workflow, download the extension straight from Extension Warehouse today.
 A 30-day trial is included and the purchase price is prorated to align with your SketchUp license.
-If you aren’t a current SketchUp subscriber, try it out using our free 30-day trial.
+If you aren’t a current SketchUp subscriber, try it out using our free trial.
 Happy modeling!